ydahal1/ydahal1/jokes.md

-I was going to get a brain transplant, but I changed my mind
+Cosmetic surgery used to be such a taboo subject.
+Now you can talk about Botox and nobody raises an eyebrow.

 [
-Tue Jul  8 00:29:10 UTC 2025
+Wed Jul  9 00:30:10 UTC 2025
  ]